BhavyaLight/information-retrival-search-engine/README.md

     A boolean value that categorizes the film's approved audience to be adult- True or False.

-#### 1.2  What kind of information users might like to retrieve from your crawled corpus (i.e., applications), with example queries
+#### Question 1.2  What kind of information users might like to retrieve from your crawled corpus (i.e., applications), with example queries
 Most frequenty users might want to search for a particular movie by its title and find out it's information such as rating, popularity, plot, genre by searching for the main title.
 The users may also like to recollect the title of some movie by typing in the plot or tagline.
 Thus, we would like to support both kinds of searches.
 Furthermore, users might want to search for a list of movies by one or more movie genre and decide to watch the most popular movie in that segment.

 We aim to archieve the basic Query functionalities, the implementation of advanced query features is subject to our progress.